thephpleague/omnipay-sagepay/README.md

 ```

 The `$response` will be a `POST` redirect, which will take the user to the gateway.
-At the gateway, the user will authenticate or authorise their credit card,
+At the gateway, the user will authenticate or authorize their credit card,
 perform any 3D Secure actions that may be requested, then will return to the
 merchant site.

+Like `Server` and `Direct`, you can use either the `DEFERRED` or the `AUTHENTICATE`
+method to reserve the amount.

-### Form completeAuthorise
+### Form completeAuthorize

 To get the result details, the transaction is "completed" on the
 user's return.
 This wil be at your `returnUrl` endpoint: